(Yes, It’s Still Possible)

 1. Puglia, Italy

-Travelupo Tip: Fly to Bari and use local trains to explore nearby coastal villages.
+Travelupo tip: Fly into Bari and use local trains to explore Polignano a Mare, Monopoli, and Alberobello without renting a car.

 2. Albanian Riviera